somhi/PCXT_DeMiSTify/README.md

 ## **Composite real CGA video output**

-[NOTE: This might not be available in all ports.
-Check the source code]

 CGA mode has available composite video output through:

 * Green pin of the DB15 VGA connector
+  * Just add 1 resistor of 180 Ohm (could be 220) between the FPGA composite output pin and the TV composite input central pin.

 * Simultaneous output through 1 GPIO pin
-  * Check pin location in the corresponding top and qsf files inside the respective board folder
+  * Same circuit as DB15 green pin.
+Check pin location in the corresponding top and qsf files inside the respective board folder
-  * Optionally a second pin might be used with a 2k resistor connected in the same way as the first pin
+  * Optionally a second pin might be used with a 2k resistor connected as schematic below
-  * Currently only implemented in Atlas cyc1000, Deca and Neptuno boards.
+  * Currently only implemented in Atlas CYC1000, Deca and Neptuno boards.

-Just add 1 resistor in series of 180 Ohm (could be 220) between the FPGA composite output pin and the TV composite input central pin.

 ![composite_schematic](composite_schematic.png)